LabKey/labkey-ui-components/packages/components/releaseNotes/labkey/components.md

 Components, models, actions, and utility functions for LabKey applications and pages.

+### version TBD
+*Released*: TBD
+* Item 6392: ConfirmModal fix to now show close icon in upper right if onCancel prop is undefined

 ### version 0.4.0
 *Released*: 12 December 2019
 * Remove @labkey/dependencies and move all dependencies to components/package.json